Swadhin Bangla Betar Kendra

-Swadhin Bangla Betar Kendra (স্বাধীন বাংলা বেতার কেন্দ্র) was the radio broadcasting centre of Bengali nationalist forces during the Bangladesh Liberation War in 1971.
-This station played an important role in the liberation struggle, broadcasting the Declaration of Independence and increasing the morale of Bangladeshis during the war.
-In 1971, radio was the only media reaching to the far ends of Bangladesh.
-The station ran a propaganda campaign throughout the war.
-Mr Sufi barkat-e-khoda was one of the personalities of the show.
+Swadhin Bangla Betar Kendra (স্বাধীন বাংলা বেতার কেন্দ্র) was the radio broadcasting centre of Bengali nationalist forces during the Bangladesh War in 1971.
+The station played an important role in broadcasting the Declaration of Independence and increasing the morale of Bangladeshis during the brutal attack in 1971.
+During this time, radio was the only medium able to reach the far ends of Bangladesh.
+The station ran a campaign throughout the independence war.

+Giving tunes, and taking records at every moment.
+Music expert Altaf Mahmud helped the fighters in different ways.
+The guerrilla fighters would often visit his home and store weapons there.
+At one stage, he was taken captive by the Pakistanis and tortured in a torture cell where he was martyred.
+Abdul Ahad rejected the prize awarded by the Pakistani government as a gesture of protest against the then Pakistani government.
+The Bangladeshi artists Mukti Sangrami Shilpi Sangstha, Bangabandhu Shilpigosthi, and Swadhin Bangla Muktijoddha Sangskritik Sangha encouraged the people, including fighters with their songs.
+Additionally, many singers played a vital role in the War of Independence with their merit, creativity, and hard work.

 Background

 The end of British rule in India in August 1947, accompanied by the Partition of India, gave birth to a new country named Pakistan which constituted Muslim-majority areas in the far east and far west of the Indian subcontinent.
 The Western zone was popularly (and for a period of time, also officially) termed West Pakistan and the Eastern zone (modern-day Bangladesh) was initially termed East Bengal and later, East Pakistan.
-The two zones were separated by over thousand miles of Indian territory in the middle, and had vastly different culture.
+The two zones were separated by over thousand miles of Indian territory in the middle, and had vastly different cultures.
 It was widely perceived that the west zone dominated the country, leading to the effective marginalization of the east zone.
-Growing disenchantment among the people of East Pakistan finally led to civil disobedience followed by Bangladesh Liberation War in 1971.
+Growing disenchantment among the people of East Pakistan finally led to civil disobedience followed by the Bangladesh War in 1971.

-During the period of Liberation War of Bangladesh, media supported mass sentiments.
+During the period of War of Bangladesh, media supported mass sentiments.
 They aired patriotic songs and talk shows.
-In the process of achieving our independence by trouncing the atrocities of the Pakistani military forces, the war-time broadcasting station "Shadheen Bangla Betar Kendra" played a vital role- in increasing the mental state of the whole Bangali nation by informing us how well we are advancing towards the victory.
-Shadheen Bangla Betar Kendra reached its pinnacle during the liberation war being acclaimed as the stool pigeon of war news updates through 'Chorom Potro'.
-In those days when radio was the only media reaching to the far ends of Bangladesh, Swadhin Bangla Betar Kendra eventually turned as the orator of the Bangladesh government in exile.
-It ran the nationalist campaign throughout the war in gearing up our freedom fighters moral and also mobilizing world opinion in favor of Bangladesh.
+In the process of achieving Bangladesh's independence by trouncing the atrocities of the Pakistani military forces, the war-time broadcasting station "Shadheen Bangla Betar Kendra" played a vital role in increasing the morale of Bangladeshis by informing them of how they were advancing towards victory.
+Shadheen Bangla Betar Kendra reached its pinnacle during the war being acclaimed as the stool pigeon of war news updates through 'Chorom Potro'.
+In those days when radio was the only media reaching the far ends of Bangladesh, Swadhin Bangla Betar Kendra eventually turned as the orator of the Bangladesh government in exile.
+It ran the nationalist campaign throughout the war to gear up fighters' morale and mobilize world opinion in favor of Bangladesh.